Advising and Resources

 Fall 2024 Advising

-Students will have the option of conducting advising appointments either in-person or virtually using Webex.
+Students will have the option of conducting advising appointments with the POLS academic advisor either in-person or virtually using Webex.
 Students can choose either option when they schedule 30-minute advising appointments using Nexus.
 The POLS advisor will also be available for walk-ins during certain hours on Mondays and Tuesdays.
-The Peer Academic Assistant will also be available for walk-ins.
+Additionally, students are welcome to visit the Peer Academic Assistant during certain walk-in hours.

 For quick questions regarding add/drop, schedule adjustments, and signatures, please email jessamy.hoffmann@uconn.edu.